 In all honesty, I probably wouldn’t eat the meat mentioned above now, as my views are evolving all the time and I generally don’t enjoy eating it any more.
 I’ll admit that some of these occasions where I ate said animal product was purely because the desire to do so outweighed my conviction (at the time - it is generally followed by guilt).
 However, for the most part, meat just doesn’t appeal to me anymore and I’m very happy with my plant-based diet - I find it far more interesting, more in line with my values and better for my health.

 Here’s the other thing - I don't believe the arguments that humans should not eat meat or are not designed to eat meat.
 I am not, from an objective standpoint, against eating meat.
 I am however, strongly against the way we currently produce meat and dairy.
 Back in the days of hunter gathering, humans would catch an animal (if they were lucky) and it would last for weeks if not months.
 I do not agree with the way our diet has evolved into eating meat every day with almost every meal.
 It has had an overwhelmingly negative impact on our environment and on human health.

 Then there’s the ethical side.
 Cutting out meat for me was triggered by the environmental impact, and the ethical stuff came later.
 I am well aware of the shocking animal abuse that goes on in factory farms - everyone should be.
 I feel sick at the thought of live export.
-I’m aware that the dairy industry is fundamentally wrong from an ethical standpoint (artificially inseminating female cows and then taking her calf shortly after it’s born so humans can enjoy the milk meant for her child).
+I’m aware that the dairy industry is fundamentally wrong (artificially inseminating female cows and then taking her calf shortly after it’s born so humans can enjoy the milk meant for her child).
 I find it incredibly frustrating that society sees some animals as food and others as pets or animals that should be protected.